-As far as price goes, the Colcard sits at about the same price point as Ledger and Trezor’s 2nd gen wallets.
-The Ledger Nano X costs about $119 while the Trezor T costs $159.
-The Coldcard sits right next to the Nano X at $120. more than twice as much as either of these hardware wallets and it only supports Bitcoin.
+As far as price goes, the ColdCard sits at about the same price point as Ledger the Ledger Nano X, while the Trezor T costs $320.

-So far the Coldcard has not been shown to have any serious security vulnerabilities and based on the amount of emphasis that the Coldcard team places on security, it’s possible that a Coldcard will always remain one step ahead of hackers.
+So far, the Coldcard has not been shown to have any serious security vulnerabilities and based on the amount of emphasis that the Coldcard team places on security, a Coldcard may always remain one step ahead of hackers.

 This will ensure that you receive an authentic product.
 Also, Coldcard ships all of their hardware wallets in tamper-proof bags to ensure that no postal carrier or other shipping agent tampers with the product.

 While it may be possible to find an inexpensive Coldcard for sale on eBay or Amazon we highly recommend that you don’t purchase the wallet from one of these websites.
 A retailer could potentially tamper with the Coldcard so that it’s no longer secure and once you put your Bitcoin on the device they could steal it.

 While the odds of this happening are probably fairly low, the risk is simply not worth saving $20 or $30.
 Buy the device directly from Coldcard and have the peace of mind that you’ll receive a trustworthy device.

 Let’s get back to the main purpose of a hardware wallet.